vigneshsweekaran/vigneshsweekaran.github.io/content/maven/tutorials/02-generate-a-sample-java-application-using-maven.md

 After executing the `mvn package` command it will download the defined dependencies from maven remote repository, then compile the code, test the code and package the compiled code to `jar` package type.

-It will generate the the jar package in target folder.
+It will generate the jar package in target folder.

 Go to `target` folder and we can see our artifact `my-app-1.0-SNAPSHOT.jar`
 ```